 - Active Customers with high recurring revenue

 - Lost Opportunities for Bad Reasons within 30 days

-However, if you want to create a top sales dashboard in Microsoft Dynamics 365, you need to remember to do it the simplest way and to target the right KPIs for your specific goal.
-Not everything is important, not all data needs to be shown in your dashboard if you just want a quick overview of your overall performance in regards of your target.
-Try to tweak it every time you see something that you don’t like, and you’ll have a tool that helps you get a great performance review next quarter.
-And if you want to learn more about the general best practices when it comes to creating a dashboard in Dynamics 365, read our blog post about it here.
+To make a great sales dashboard in Microsoft Dynamics 365, do it easily and focus on the right KPIs..
+Try to tweak it every time you see something that you don't like, and you'll have a tool that helps you get a great performance review next quarter.
+And if you want to learn more about the general best practises regarding creating a dashboard in Dynamics 365, read our blog post about it here.